12 Dating Photo Tips That Tripled Match Rates (2026 Data)

 Hinge treats your first photo differently than other apps.
 It displays as your "cover" photo in the Discover feed, taking up most of the screen before someone scrolls into your profile.
 That makes your lead photo more important on Hinge than on Bumble or Tinder.

 Slot three: social photo.
-You with friends at a dinner, a wedding, a concert.
-Pick one where you are easy to identify.
+You with friends at a dinner, a wedding, or a concert where you are easy to identify.

 AI Dating Photos vs Professional Photography